-- The Modification is appropriate for deferring payments, changing installment amounts, decreasing interest rates, and/or decreasing loan amounts. - The Modification is not appropriate for any modification that increases the interest rate, changes the maturity date or increases the amount of the loan, other than the capitalization of delinquent payments and other obligations as detailed below.
+- The Modification is appropriate for deferring payments, changing installment amounts, decreasing interest rates, and/or decreasing loan amounts.
+The Modification may be used to modify Texas home equity loans provided the modification does not include any prohibited loan terms.
+We provide a Texas home equity-specific version of the modification agreement when that loan type is selected by the lender. - The Modification is not appropriate for any modification that increases the interest rate, changes the maturity date or increases the amount of the loan, other than the capitalization of delinquent payments and other obligations as detailed below.
 Such modifications must be recorded to avoid prejudicing subordinate lienholders. - The Modification is not recommended for any modification that lengthens the maturity date because of the lack of acknowledgement and recordation.
 The Texas Civil Practices and Remedies Code provides that: - o A person must bring suit for the recovery of real property under a real property lien or the foreclosure of a real property lien not later than four years after the day the cause of action accrues (limitations period). (§16.035) - o If an extension agreement is signed, acknowledged, and recorded, that fouryear limitations period is suspended, and the lien remains in effect for four years after the extended maturity date of the debt or obligation. (§16.036)